cywambui/liqour-web/README.md

 # liqour-web
-created a web for online liqour store that offers free delivery
+i created a web for online liqour store that offers free delivery